Hassle-free caption editing

 Processing research data

-The initial research iteration of the project was conducted before I joined.
-The team performed user interviews to understand the needs and pain points of users.
-Based on this first iteration some initial designs were created.
+I joined after initial user interviews were conducted.
+My first step was to reprocess the research data and identify why earlier designs fell short.
 Although these designs addressed most user needs based on the interviews, several issues became apparent for the team, even without further testing.

 Key problems